freignat91/agrid/README.md

 - GRPCPORT:               grpc server port used by nodes
-- NB_DUPLICATE:           number of time a file is replicated in the cluster when it is stored.
+- NB_DUPLICATE:           number of time a file is replicated in the cluster when it is stored: default 3
-- NB_DUPLICATE_ACK:       number of acknoledged replications before a file is concidered stored and acknoledge the client
+- NB_DUPLICATE_ACK:       number of acknowledge replications before a file is considered stored and acknowledge the client: default 1
+- NB_LINE_CONNECT:        number of "line" type connection in grid: default 0 means computed automatically
+- NB_CROSS_CONNECT:       number of "cross" type connection in grid: default 0 means computed automatically
+- BUFFER_SIZE:            messages waiting to be treated buffer size: default 10000
+- PARALLEL_SENDER:        maximum number of messages to be sent treated in parallel: default 100
+- PARALLEL_RECEIVER:      maximum number of received messages treated in parallel: default 100
+- DATA_PATH:              path in container where file data is stored: default: /data (should be mapped on host using mount docker argument (--mount type=bind,source=/[hostpath],target=/data)

 # Install